recomb-conference/recomb2026/travel_fellowships.md

 ## Overview

+It brings us great joy to announce that RECOMB is once again extending invitations for student travel fellowships this year.
 These prestigious fellowships are selectively awarded to students who have co-authored accepted papers, offering a generous sum to defray the expenses associated with attending RECOMB, including registration, travel, and lodging.
-The status of travel fellowships for RECOMB 2026 will be announced after the author notification deadline, {{ site.deadlines.author_notification }}.

 Please review the frequently asked questions about travel fellowships before you apply.